-Foreign exchange – The price of natural gas in Canada is highly correlated and influenced by the US dollar based NYMEX contract price converted into Canadian dollars.
+The price of natural gas in Canada is highly correlated and influenced by the US dollar-based NYMEX contract price converted into Canadian dollars.
 A strengthening US dollar (relative to CAD) or a weakening CAD dollar (relative to USD) typically means that Canadians will spend more money on energy.
 In the US prices are typically quoted in $USD/MMBtu and in Canada prices are typically quoted in $CAD/GJ (note: 1.055056 GJ’s is equal to 1 MMBtu).
 A stronger Canadian dollar, decreases the price of natural gas at Canadian delivery points.
 That is, if the loonie increases in value by $0.01 CDN/US, your natural gas price in Canada will decrease/improve by about $0.05 CDN/GJ.

 Get regular market updates and insight from Access Gas Services